This article was updated on February 13, 2024.

 Lenders are increasingly turning to new types and sources of data as the use of alternative credit data becomes the norm in underwriting.
 Today, lenders commonly use one or more of the following:

 - Alternative financial services data: Alternative financial services (AFS) credit data can include information on consumers’ use of small-dollar installment loans, single-payment loans, point-of-sale financing, auto title loans and rent-to-own agreements.
-You can learn more about AFS in the 2022 State of Alternative Credit Data Report.

 - Consumer permission data: With a consumer’s permission, you can get transactional and account-level data from financial accounts to better assess income, assets and cash flow.
 The access can also give insight into payment history on non-traditional accounts, such as utilities, cell phone and streaming services.